-- Duration of occupancy must be temporary (i.e., less than the time needed for construction of the project, and there can be no change in ownership of the land) - The scope of work must be minor (i.e., both the nature and magnitude of the changes to the Section 4(f) property are minimal)

-- There can be no anticipated permanent adverse physical impacts, nor can there be interference with the activities, features, or attributes of the property, on either a temporary or permanent basis. - The land being used must be fully restored (i.e., the property must be returned to a condition which is at least as good as that which existed prior to the project) - Written concurrence must be obtained from the officials with jurisdiction, documenting agreement with the above conditions.
+- Duration of occupancy must be temporary (i.e., less than the time needed for construction of the project, and there can be no change in ownership of the land) - The scope of work must be minor (i.e., both the nature and magnitude of the changes to the Section 4(f) property are minimal) - There can be no anticipated permanent adverse physical impacts, nor can there be interference with the activities, features, or attributes of the property that make it eligible for protection under Section 4(f), on either a temporary or permanent basis. - The land being used must be fully restored (i.e., the property must be returned to a condition which is at least as good as that which existed prior to the project) - Written concurrence must be obtained from the officials with jurisdiction, documenting agreement with the above conditions.
 If the official with jurisdiction does not agree with a temporary occupancy exception determination, an analysis of use must be conducted.
-If concurrence is obtained from the officials with jurisdiction over the properties, a final determination will be made by FTA in the Final Section 4(f) Evaluation, which will be included in the FEIS/ROD.
+If concurrence is obtained from the officials with jurisdiction over the properties, a final determination will be made by FTA in the Final Section 4(f) Evaluation.